dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index-v9.2.12.md

 ### Unparalleled Speed

-DBR showcases Dynamsoft’s cutting-edge technology in light-speed recognition of barcodes.
+DBR showcases Dynamsoft's cutting-edge technology in light-speed recognition of barcodes.
 In most cases, an image gets deblurred, binarized and read under 100 milliseconds.

 ### Proficiency in Handling Difficult Environments